 When you've got a dog who loves car trips but you don't want to be embarrassed by pet hair when your human best friends need a ride, use the following tried and true tips to get the hair out fast.

-There is no effortless magical secret to get out embedded fur, but there are a few tools professionals use which make the job a lot easier.
+There is no effortless magical secret to get out embedded fur, but there are a few tools professionals use which makes the job a lot easier.

 Chief among these is Fur-Zoff.
 The Fur-Zoff stone is made of recycled materials and looks like coarse pumice.
 When you drag it along the furry surface its rough texture grabs the woven-in hairs and lifts them to the surface.